amralieg/databricks-delta-sharing-utils/README.md

 ## How it works

-These utilities are organised in 2 main notebooks, python/data_provider.ipynb and python/data_recipient.ipynb
+These utilities are organised in 2 main notebooks, python/data_provider.ipynb and python/data_recipient.ipynb. to use this code, follow these steps:
+1- At the data provider side:
+ A- clone this git repo to the data provider workspace B- open the examples/data_provider notebook and use it to add create shares

+2- At the data recipient side:
+ A- clone this git repo to the data recipient workspace B- open the examples/data_recipient notebook and use it to sync shares

 #### Examples for DeltaShareProvider Class (to run by the Data Provider)
 ```python